-www.rit.edu/healthsciences/graduate-programs/ health-systems-administration William W. Walence, Graduate Program Director (585) 475-4761, wwwihst@rit.edu
+rit.edu/healthsciences/graduate-programs/health-systems-administration Carla Stebbins, Program Director (585) 475-4761, casihst@rit.edu

-The master of science in health systems administration provides strategic skills for today's health care management professionals.
-Now, as never before, health care is rapidly transforming.
+The master of science in health systems administration provides strategic knowledge and skills for today's health care management professionals.
+Health care is rapidly transforming.
 The pace of technology and innovation are changing how, when, and where health care is provided, and who is providing it.
 Concurrently, health care consumers have high expectations for quality and responsiveness to their needs-delivered in a cost-effective manner.
-To provide these strategic skills, this post-graduate degree builds on a foundation of courses in policy and law formation, health care economics, finance, insurance reform, innovation, information technology, systems, operations and leadership.
-The course work is built on a foundation of skills and knowledge sets identified and endorsed by national health care leadership organizations.
-Graduates of the program are prepared to assume clinical and business leadership roles across the diverse health care industry.
+The program's curriculum is built on a foundation of skills and knowledge sets identified and endorsed by national health care leadership organizations.
+Graduates are prepared to assume clinical and business leadership roles across a diverse health care industry.

-The health care industry is changing rapidly due to health care reform and the Affordable Care Act.
-The MS degree encompasses course work that provides the graduate with a breadth of knowledge in areas key required for effective management of health care organizations: research, governance and economics, finance, health insurance, process improvement, project management and informatics.
-The curriculum also provides graduates a broad view of health care issues that administrators and leaders must be prepared to deal with effectively: change and innovation, leadership theory and application, bioethics, and human resources.
-Finally, the curriculum prepares the graduate to develop and implement plans designed to create and steer health care organizations of the future.
-Graduates will not only lead today's health care organizations, they will create patient-centered facilities of the future.
+Efforts to improve the patient care experience, improve the health of populations, and reduce the per capita cost of health care are creating rapid changes in health care.
+The program's course work provides student's with a breadth of knowledge in key areas required for effective management of health care organizations: research, governance and economics, finance, process improvement, project management, and informatics.
+Course work provides a broad view of health care issues that administrators and leaders must be prepared to deal with effectively: change and innovation, leadership theory and application, bioethics, and human resources.
+Finally, the program prepares students to develop and implement plans designed to create and steer health care organizations of the future.
+Graduates will not only lead today's health care organizations, but create patient-centered facilities of the future.

-The program requires 39 credit hours at the graduate level and can be completed in two years or less.
-Students may complete the program on a part-time basis.
+The program requires 39 credit hours at the graduate level and can be completed in two years.
+The program may be completed on a part-time basis.
 Students must maintain a 3.0 grade point average.
 Toward the end of their program of study, students complete a capstone project consisting of a community research experience.
-Upon matriculation, each student works with the program chair to develop a plan of study for their research experience.
+Upon matriculation, each student works with the program director to develop a plan of study and a career plan.